otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 }
 ```

-The default case is optional, and it will be executed if the value of the expression does not match any of the values specified in the case statements.
-You can also use the switch statement with string, like the following example:
+The `default` case is optional and will be executed if the value of the expression does not match any of the values specified in the case statements.
+You can also use the `switch` statement with `string`, like the following example:

 ```cs
 string day = "Monday";